sumaris-net/sumaris-doc/README.md

 All documents and source code are under [License GPL v3](./LICENSE), except user manual that use a CC-by-SA license.

-## Need more documentation ?
+## Links

-- See the official documentation web site: http://doc.e-is.pro/sumaris/
+ - SUMARiS technical web site: http://doc.e-is.pro/sumaris/